 CSSW connection: While pursuing an MSW in clinical counseling at Clark Atlanta University, Charles Lewis realized he had an affinity for policy research and decided he would need a PhD to be an effective participant in the policy arena.
 He applied and was accepted to the doctoral program at CSSW, with Professor Irwin Garfinkel as his dissertation chair.
 He further credits CSSW professors Sheila Kamerman, Alfred Kahn, Steven Schinke, and Ron Mincy for enriching his Columbia experience.
 Lewis received his PhD from Columbia in 2002.
 He served as the School’s commencement speaker in 2018.

 Path to political involvement: After graduating from Columbia, Lewis went to work for Congressman Ed Towns, a social worker, whom he had known for years when living in Brooklyn.
 Together, they created the Congressional Social Work Caucus.
 When Towns retired in January 2013, they created a nonprofit—the Congressional Research Institute for Social Work and Policy.
-CRISP—as it is commonly known—works to connect social work research with federal legislation, assist social work organizations and schools in their efforts to engage Congress, and expand opportunities for social work students to do field placements in Congressional offices.
+CRISP—as it is commonly known—works to connect social work research with federal legislation, assist social work organizations and schools in their efforts to engage Congress, and expand opportunities for social work students to do practicum placements in Congressional offices.